 A person seeking refugee protection in Canada is called a refugee claimant.
-They have fled their country and seek refugee protection because they fear risk of persecution due to their race, religion, nationality, political opinion, or membership in a particular social group.
+They have fled their country, arrive to Canada, and ask for protection because they fear risk of persecution due to their race, religion, nationality, political opinion, or membership in a particular social group.

 Refugee claimants are sometimes called asylum seekers or asylum claimants.